 As a addition to this topic you may have read or heard people say that you need to consume 1-2 lbs of organic young and tender leafy greens per day for success.
 As a generality over the long term this is really good advice, that said many people starting this way of eating do not have the digestive strength (HCL) to actually digest that much greens and also may be having a hard time finding the space with the quantity of fruit they are eating to meet their caloric needs.
 Due to these reasons what experience and education has show as being helpful is to start with less, perhaps .5 – 1 lb of greens either spread out between all meals or between two meals.
 This way your not over burdening your digestion and are encouraging the gradual increase of HCL to strengthen your digestion.
 Over the first few weeks months and years of the raw food lifestyle slowly increase the quantity of greens, always remembering to chew well even if they are blended up into a green smoothie.

 Some other methods to increase the quantity of greens in your diet without overburdening your digestive system is to

 - Start your day with Fresh Made Celery Juice, 1 full bunch after some light movement and water.
 This boosts HCL production and can actually help you get up to 1 lb of greens in early in your day.
 You can also choose to blend the celery juice with bananas or another fruit to make a sweet and savoury meal.

 - Chew fresh grass that you know has no sprays or fertilizers on it, just remember to spit out the pulp.
 Check out my video on “Unlimited Green Juice” here 🙂

-- Make more green smoothies and stews, get really simple well food combined recipes in my “101 Frickin Rawsome Recipes” and “50 More Frickin Rawsome Recipes” ebooks available by donation here 🙂
+- Make more green smoothies and stews, get really simple well food combined recipes in my “101 Frickin Rawsome Recipes” and “50 More Frickin Rawsome Recipes” ebooks available here 🙂

 - Include a quality green powder in your diet such as Barley Grass Juice Powder for increased mineral density and less digestive demand.